-The Recommended Biological Catch (RBC) is the recommended total catch of BDM (both retained and discarded) that can be taken from throughout the Torres Strait Protected Zone in a fishing calendar year.
+The Recommended Biological Catch (RBC) is the recommended total catch of BDM (both retained and discarded) that can be taken from throughout the area by the Fishery in a fishing season.
 The HSP states that when setting the TAC for the next fishing season the HS should take into account all sources of fishing mortality.